ACT-Hydrological-Modelling/ACT-Baseflow-Separation/README.md

 The primary objective is to understand how baseflow characteristics differ between these two scenarios, providing insights into the hydrological behavior and the impact of development on baseflow patterns.

 **Note**: This workflow is designed to work with any gauge site.
-Example data is provided for gauges 410734 and 410761, but the workflow can be adapted for any gauge by updating the data file paths.
+Example data is provided for gauges that are important in the Lake Burley Griffin model and gauges that are important for setting environmental water requirements for the SWIOID review.
+The workflow can be adapted for any gauge by updating the data file paths.

 ## Purpose

-The fundamental goal of this baseflow separation workflow is to improve the determination of baseflow environmental water requirements for the SWIOD review and future hydrological modeling in the ACT.
+The fundamental goal of this baseflow separation workflow is to improve the determination of baseflow environmental water requirements for the SWIOID review and future hydrological modeling in the ACT.
 By comparing "Without Development" (WOD) scenarios with empirical flow data, this analysis provides critical insights into:

 - Baseflow characteristics under naturalized conditions vs. current observed conditions
 - Seasonal patterns and variability in baseflow contributions